oauth-wg/oauth-browser-based-apps/oauth-browser-based-apps.md

 ### Countermeasures

-In addition to the countermeasures described by {{RFC6819}} and {{oauth-security-topics}}, using the authorization code with PKCE avoids these attacks.
+In addition to the countermeasures described by {{RFC6819}} and {{oauth-security-topics}}, using the authorization code with PKCE extension prevents the attacks described above by avoiding returning the access token in the redirect URI at all.

 When PKCE is used, if an authorization code is stolen in transport, the attacker is unable to do anything with the authorization code.